Valentin-Kolesnikov/LikeANotepad/README.md

 - Main Info Only
 - Main + Additional Info

 Ideal for quickly gathering structured data from user input.

+## Important clarification!!!

+The `.exe` file does not have viruses.
+It was created for convenience.
+I made this file thanks to `python -m PyInstaller --onefile ...`.
+If you do not trust the `.exe` file, I recommend you to use the `.py` file.

 ## Features: